Great news! James the Chimney Sweep is available to work in the Paddock Wood, Kent, TN12 area, remember I can help you with any of the following:

 - Bird nests removed

 - Chimney Pots, Cowls and Bird guards

 If you have any queries or if there is another related job that you have in mind then don't hesitate to contact me by phone: 01892 548399, mobile: 07587 134589, email: firstname.lastname@example.org or by using the chimney sweep enquiry form

 (Supplied by Google)

-Paddock Wood is a small town, not far from Maidstone and in the borough of Tunbridge Wells.
-It is considered to be the centre for hop growing in the country.
-There is a good range of shops in Commercial Road and the industrial areas in Eldon Way, Tranfesa Road and around the Paddock Wood Distribution Centre are busy with various businesses.
-Paddock Wood also offers a lot on the culture scene with a fantastic art gallery at Mascalls Gallery featuring national and international artists.
+Paddock Wood is a petite town close to Maidstone in Tunbridge Wells borough.
+The town is known to be the centre of the hop growing industry in Kent.
+Shopping also plays an important role with a good array of commercial facilities throughout Commercial Road and the nearby environs.
+Local businesses are robustly represented in Tranfesa Road and Eldon Way, alongside Paddock Wood Distribution Centre.
+Paddock Wood also covers a lot culturally with a great art gallery at Mascalls Gallery featuring international and national artists.

 Here is an interesting fact: Charles Dickens featured Paddock Wood Railway Station in his novel 'Dombey and Son' when Mr Carter tragically falls under a train and dies.